The Last Breath of District 8 — Alexandre Garel in Saigon

 Links worth your time

-- Hoi An — Vietnam Streets city guide — Our editorial on shooting in Hoi An: the ancient town, the fishing villages, and the light that makes Central Vietnam irresistible.
+- Ho Chi Minh City — Vietnam Streets city guide — Our editorial guide to shooting in Saigon: District 1 to District 8, the markets, the alleys, and the light that cuts through the humidity.

 - Get featured in Streets & Stories — Apply to be our next photographer spotlight.
 We review every submission.